whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 Of course, if you believe the only alternative to authoritarian democracy is being ruled by a king, priest or imam, then you'll do your best to make democracy "work."

-But what if you learned what freedom is like by studying actually-free people?
+But what if you learned what freedom is like by studying people who are truly free?
 And what if you found examples from today or recent times, including case studies of successful revolutionary movements?

 What if you realized how much your unhealthy nation had trained you and your ancestors to hold back your deepest love and tolerate predatory behavior all around you?